villegame/datalog-2-sw/README.md

 * So far depending on your RPI revision you might need to change SMBus from 0 to 1 in /scripts/bme280.py on line 30.

 ## TODO
+* Connecting to webui via wlan
+* Update reader scripts not to cause errors into logs if sensors arent connected
-* Proper superuser authentication instead of current dummy.
+* Proper superuser authentication instead of current dummy
-* Add revision identification feature for BME-280 script so that sensor can be read on all Raspberry PIs without manual modification of script.
+* Add revision identification feature for BME-280 script so that sensor can be read on all Raspberry PIs without manual modification of script
 * Use bower for Web-ui dependancies
 * LCD screen compatibility